ibericode/unofficial-convertkit/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 7.0

-Adds various sign-up methods for your visitors to subscribe to your ConvertKit list.
+The best ConvertKit plugin for WordPress.

 == Description ==

 #### Unofficial Convertkit plugin for WordPress

+*Allowing your visitors to subscribe to your ConvertKit newsletters should be easy.
+With this plugin, it finally is.*

 This plugin allows you to add various sign-up methods for your ConvertKit list to your WordPress site.
+You can use it to show sign-up froms in your posts or pages or to add subscribers through other forms on your website.

 #### Features

+- Connect with your ConvertKit account in seconds.
-- Easily embed your ConvertKit forms.
+- Easily embed your ConvertKit forms in posts or pages using the WordPress post editor.
-- Subscribe visitors from other forms on your website, like your comment or checkout form.
+- Add subscribers to ConvertKit through other forms on your website, like your comment or checkout form.
+- Built-in integration with the following plugins:
+	- Contact Form 7
+	- WooCommerce

+#### What is ConvertKit?

+ConvertKit is an email service provider that is specifically marketed towards bloggers, podcasters, and other businesses who are building audiences.
+This plugin allows you to tightly integrate your WordPress website with your ConvertKit account.

+The Unofficial ConvertKit plugin is developed on GitHub here: [ibericode/unofficial-convertkit](https://github.com/ibericode/unofficial-convertkit/)

 == Installation ==